structurizr/structurizr.github.io/onpremises/10-workspace-branches.md

 - Diagram thumbnails are not stored for branches.
 - Branches are not included in the search index.
 - There are no built-in facilities to merge, rebase, or diff branches.
 Instead, it's recommended that you create your workspace "as code" and use the facilities provided by your version control system.
+- Pulling a branch via the workspace API that doesn't exist will return the latest version of the main branch.
+This provides an easy way to retain manual layout information when creating a new branch.